seamusdemora/PiFormulae/ExternalDrives.md

     ├─mmcblk0p1 vfat   boot        5DB0-971B                            /boot
     └─mmcblk0p2 ext4   rootfs      060b57a8-62bd-4d48-a471-0d28466d1fbb /

 Which tells us that this device listed as `sda` must be the SanDisk 16GB thumb drive because it wasn't listed when we ran `lsblk` previously!
-And this result is interesting for several reasons:
+And this result is further interesting for several reasons:

 1. I had just formatted this USB drive in my Mac as `FAT32` (`VFAT` wasn't even an option),
-2. I did not specifically request two partitions, yet two partitions were created, `sda1` and `sda2`,
+2. I did not specifically request two partitions, yet two partitions were created: `sda1` and `sda2`,
 3. the `MOUNTPOINT` column is empty for `sda` and its two partitions... why wasn't it `mount`ed?

 We must press on for the answers to these questions, and for our "enlightenment".

+[Jack Sprat](https://en.wikipedia.org/wiki/Jack_Sprat) could eat no [FAT](https://en.wikipedia.org/wiki/File_Allocation_Table).
+Indeed!
+If one thinks of "fat" as having to do with wealth or abundance, then the "File Allocation Table" certainly fits in well with that thinking.
+There are numerous types, extensions and derivatives of this file system, some with subtle differences.
+[Design of the FAT file system is fluid](https://en.wikipedia.org/wiki/Design_of_the_FAT_file_system); so much so that the boundaries between the different flavors has blurred.
+And so that seems to be what has happened with Apple's implementation of `FAT32`... they have become like Jack Sprat, and will eat no more `FAT`!
+THe good news is that for most practical purposes, Apple's implementation (`FAT32`) works with the Linux (and therefore Raspbian) implementation (`vfat`).
+We'll not worry this point further, but the knowledge may have given us a wee bit more "power".

+What's with the "extra" partition?
+Why has the Mac's __Disk Utility__ app created a partition named `EFI`?
+I didn't (intentionally) ask for this!
+To answer, note there's a subtle clue in the `LABEL` column of the `lsblk` listing: `EFI`.
+Briefly, `EFI` stands for ["Extensible Firmware Interface"](https://en.wikipedia.org/wiki/EFI_system_partition).
+Its existence and its original design is a product of [Intel's laboratories](https://firmware.intel.com/learn/uefi/about-uefi).
+Since then, the __UEFI__ (now "Unified" :) specification has come under the control of the UEFI Forum - a group of the computer industry's "heavy hitters", which includes Apple!

 So I re-formatted it again in my Mac as `exFAT`, re-inserted it into the RPi, and ran `lsblk --fs` again with this result: